abelikoff/pi-plant-monitor/README.md

 * Copy (or symlink) `shutdown_button` into `~/bin` directory of user **pi**.

-* By default the script assumes the button is connected to GPIO pi 25.
+* By default the script assumes the button is connected to GPIO pin 25.
 If it is not, change the `shutdown_button.service` file to pass an appropriate value via `--pin` option to the script.